Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ## Known issues

-The Flex Consumption plan is currently in preview, be aware about its [current limitations and issues](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations).
+The Flex Consumption plan has [limitations](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations) you should be aware of.

 ## Cleanup the resources in Azure